-A taxpayer may claim any available EZ wage tax credit carryforward from a preceding tax year in Schedule C even if the taxpayer was not allowed to compute the credit in Schedule B, Parts I and II.
+A taxpayer may claim any available EZ wage tax credit carryforward from a preceding tax year in Schedule C even if the taxpayer was not allowed to compute the credit in Schedule B, Parts I, II, III, and IV.
 An EZ wage tax credit carryforward in Schedule C is available until used.

-Line 15 - Enter the amount of the EZ wage tax credit carryforward from the tax year immediately preceding the current tax year (from Schedule C).
+Line 21 - Enter the amount of the EZ wage tax credit carryforward from the tax year immediately preceding the current tax year (from Schedule C).

-Qualified new businesses who received a refund of EZ wage tax credit in the previous year should use the amount of carryforward after the refund, as computed on your prior year's EZ wage tax credit form.
+Qualified new businesses that received a refund of EZ wage tax credit in the previous year should use the amount of carryforward after the refund, as computed on your prior year's EZ wage tax credit form.

-Line 16 - Enter the EZ wage tax credit computed for the current tax year as shown on line 14.
+Line 22 - Enter the EZ wage tax credit computed for the current tax year as shown on line 20.
 Enter 0 if you did not compute an EZ wage tax credit on Schedule B for the current tax year.